 Can you suggest where I can buy any supports from?:

-You will not be able to buy readymade supports but you will be able to buy the wood needed to make them.
+You will not be able to buy readymade supports, but you will be able to buy the wood needed to make them.
 We suggest that you look for a good wood / timber merchant or fencing specialist.
-Below are some of our suggestions for places to contact for posts.Glulam Posts:
+Below are some of our suggestions for places to contact for posts.Machined Round and treated Posts:

-A very good company that do 150mm (finished)machined round treated wood posts in lengths of up to 3.6m (in stock) or 7.2m (to order) and can deliver across the UK is CJ Timber - (Ruthin)
+A very good and helpful company that do 150mm (finished) machined round treated wood posts in various lengths and can deliver across the UK Mainland is M&M Timber - (Kidderminster)

-who have a great range of wood.Other companies to look at: Railway Sleeper.com - Nottingham Total Poles - North Kent
+another great company that will deliver all across the UK Mainland.Other companies to look at: Railway Sleeper.com - Nottingham Total Poles - North Kent

-As far as we are aware all of these companies offer a delivery service across the UK.
+As far as we are aware, these companies offer a delivery service across the UK.